Campus Conduct System

 Chosen by Student Senate in September; they must be members of Student Senate at the time they are chosen.

 The three rotating members consist of one faculty member and two students.
 They serve for a one-month period of time.
 If a case initiated during the month is not completed during the month, the original members will continue with the case.
-Student Senate is responsible for randomly choosing these three members who will serve each month.
-In addition, an alternate for each rotating position is chosen by Student Senate.
+The Student Life Office is responsible for randomly choosing these three members who will serve each month.
+In addition, an alternate for each rotating position is chosen..

 The permanent faculty member serves as chairperson of CCB.
-The three permanent members of CCB elect a vice chairperson who serves in the absence of the chairperson.
-A quorum consists of two of the three permanent members and the three rotating members or their alternates.
+The Student Senate representative serves as vice chairperson who serves in the absence of the chairperson.
+A quorum consists of the two permanent members and the two of the three rotating members or their alternates.

 Restorative justice coordinator